 Always ask your teacher what’s acceptable for their class.
 Some expect near-zero, others are more flexible.

-Who Decides What’s Acceptable?
+Who Decides What Percentage of Plagiarism is Acceptable?

 How to Read a Plagiarism Scan Report